NVIDIA/MinkowskiEngine/_sources/benchmark.md.txt

 # Benchmark

-We report the feed forward and backward pass time of a convolution layer, and a small U-network.
+We report the feed forward and backward pass time of a convolution layer, and a small U-network for v0.4.3.
 Note that the kernel map can be reused for other layers with the same tensor-stride, stride, and kernel offsets, thus the time reported in this page can be amortized across all layers used in a large nueral network.

 We use a Titan X for the experiments.